davidjbuchanan/MS4-LiveStrong/README.md

 ## UX

-The website focuses on the workout-at-home market as it is an attractive approach to health and fitness whilst managing Covid-19 restrictions.
+The website focuses on the workout-at-home market as it is an attractive approach to health and fitness whilst managing Covid-19 restrictions but also for those with pre-existing conditions (e.g. supressed immune system); no access to local classes; and of course those who would prefer to workout-at-home.
 The UX design is intended to draw users in using a well defined color scheme that is enjoyably interacive.
 On each page there is a navigation and search jumbotron placed to enable swift access around the site.
 Additional features applied include the use of javascript for mouseeneter and mouseleave events enabling users to gain feedback and indications of the site's products.

 The overall theme of the design is clean straight edges with block elements in order to give a utilitarian vibe whilst the black and red color scheme is intended to make the site feel sporty and sexy.
-Remiscent of the inspirations for this design (see onepeleton and Les Mills) use of imagery is primarily for motivational and explannatory puposes whereby potential consumers understand that they are subscribing to an online service whereby they can login and access televised workout classes.
+Remiscent of the inspirations for this design (see [onepeleton](https://www.onepeloton.co.uk/) and [Les Mills](https://www.lesmills.com/uk/) use of imagery is primarily for motivational and explannatory puposes whereby potential consumers understand that they are purchasing an online service whereby they can login and access televised workout classes.

 The commercial potential for this idea is vast and so the up-to-purchase UX of this site's products has been refined to make the process as simple as possible.
 Users are able to browse, add to cart, apply coupons and finalise purchases all within an authenticated user.
 They can also make purchases as a guest.

-minimal with a link to a 'store' (which is under construction) but has been included to indicate that the site could be used commercially.
-Similarly the home page's 'call-out' is primarily to enable users to subscribe to the site's **CRUD** operations, this could also be commercialised to enable a subscription fee to be collected.

 The vision for this site is to have three consummables (equipment, services and blog) The equipment and services are grouped together as products, that derive cash income, and can be managed and consumed using the products, bag and checkout apps.
-The blog is a loss-leader that derives no income it is used a s a 'hook' to entice users to register and create a profile thus allowing them access to the blog and, of course, paid for products.
+The blog is a loss-leader that derives no income it is used a s a 'hook' to entice users to register and create a profile thus allowing them access to the blog and, of course,paid for products.

 The products themselves are represented within a fully searchable products app, allowing the user rapid access to information.
 The tangible products, i.e. equipment, are deliverable and there is a shipping functionality that is self explannatory.
 For the services there is no demonstration of the product; nor access to the product; nor explannations as to how a consumer would access the product after purchase.
 There are several placeholder for undeveloped features.
 It was important to partition these topics clearly for ease of use.
 To acheive this the navbar displayed each of these topics in its own discrete, but essentially identical, dropdown menus.
 Likewise the homepage's body presents three uniform rows, one for each topic.

 Each page displays an identical navbar, masthead (with search functionality) and footer this was deliberate to aid users' navigation of the site.
-The navbar is elaborated for smaller viewports.
+For users on smaller vieworts there has been an effort to aid navigation by installation of a bespoke hamburger/dropdown navbar: The user is presented with 4 selections.
+When selected. by the user, the selection slides to the top of the dropdown menu and any sub menu is displayed beneath it.
+This was incorporated to ensure the navbar did not expand beyond the page height and become disorientating for the user.

 ### User Stories